chromaway/ngcccbase/doc/exchange.md

     {u'foo_inc': u'0'}

-In Javascript, you would need to put the asset's JSON under a "data" key, similar to this:
+In Javascript, for the addassetjson call, you need to put the asset's JSON under a "data" key, similar to this:

     var rpc = require('node-json-rpc');
     var client = new rpc.Client({